priyanshisharma/Leetcoding-Challenge/June/Readme.md

 # June-Leetcoding-Challenge

-This repository contains the solutions I submitted during the June Leetcoding Challenge.
+This repository contains the solutions to the June Leetcoding Challenge.
 Below are the links of questions on LeetCode if you wish to try them yourself!

 * Day 1 - https://leetcode.com/problems/invert-binary-tree/
 * Day 2 - https://leetcode.com/problems/delete-node-in-a-linked-list/